Chapter 9: Wax On

-At the tender age of fourteen, I could have been a little more choosy about my role models.
+At the tender age of sixteen, I could have been a little more choosy about my role models.
 Sure, Hulk Hogan was aces.
 But there was only so much I could do to impersonate him besides prayers and vitamins since his bicep was bigger than my waist.
 That meant I needed to seek out more relatable individuals.
 Sadly, I found one that would shape the better part of the next decade of my life.

 Ralph mother-porking Macchio.
 For some insane reason, I had found my soul mate in the friggin’ Karate Kid.